 Eventually, I figured some of it out.
 I’m still figuring new things out every day though – I think living the nomad lifestyle requires a constant process of learning.

-To help folks following behind me, I recently created a huge 50-video online course called The Travel Lifestyle Course, which walks through a lot of the lessons I learned the hard way on the path to becoming a digital nomad.
-I also created a free mini-course that helps aspiring digital nomads avoid costly mistakes when getting started.
+To help folks following behind me, I recently created a huge 50-video online course called The Travel Lifestyle Course (course has been discontinued), which walks through a lot of the lessons I learned the hard way on the path to becoming a digital nomad.

 But this is a relatively new lifestyle and, even for me, it requires constant adaptation and learning.